agencyenterprise/mini-zkramp/README.md

 # 🚀 Mini ZKRamp

-## Lightning-fast USD to TUSD Transactions with Top-notch Security 🔐
+## Lightning-fast USD to USDT Transactions with Top-notch Security 🔐

-Welcome to **Mini ZKRamp**, the cutting-edge solution for ultra-fast and secure USD to TUSD transactions.
+Welcome to **Mini ZKRamp**, the cutting-edge solution for ultra-fast and secure USD to USDT transactions.
 Utilizing the power of zero-knowledge proofs, ZKRamp ensures that your transactions remain private while delivering unparalleled efficiency in onramp/offramp solutions.

 ### Key Features